 What depth should MDPE pipes be to prevent freezing?

-It is stated by the department of the environment that in order for soil to act as an insulator for the pipes and avoid freezing, you should bury your water pipes and MDPE pipes 600mm deep or two feet, which prevents any inconveniences.
+It is stated by ‘The Department of the Environment’ that in order for soil to act as an insulator for the pipes and avoid freezing, you should bury your water pipes and MDPE pipes 600mm deep or two feet.
 This is because when they are buried deep, the soil is able to hold onto the heat that it will collect from the sun during the day.
-This means that when the water pipes are buried this deeply, they are less likely to freeze.
 If the burial of the pipes is 600mm, then you know that there is a lower chance that the pipes will freeze and become damaged and will also prevent water freezing.
 When water freezes inside of a pipe it can cause numerous problems.
 If a small amount of water freezes, it can lead to a build up of pressure within the pipe which means that you will not be able to use your water and, in the worst case scenario, can mean that the pipes will become damaged to the point where they may even need replacing.
 So it is paramount that you remember that 600mm is how deep you should aim to have your water pipes buried if you are going to prevent water from freezing inside of the pipes.
 When trying to prevent pipes freezing, you must be aware that plumbing and underground pipework freezes when temperatures reach -6 degrees and below.
-So, in order for a successful job, you should bury water pipes to protect them from freezing when it gets to that time of year, and save yourself from incurring any extra costs due to damage that may happen later down the line.

 As always if you have any burning questions that you need answering you can drop us an email or give us a phone call and we will more than happy to help you!